u3557110/HR-system/README.md

 Current Status = Normal, New Status (Press Enter if No Change):
 Current Phone No. = 92348758, New Phone No. (Press Enter if No Change):
 Current Date of Birth = 10-10-1997, New Date of Birth, dd-mm-yyyy (Press Enter if No Change):
-Current abcd = 9123, New abcd.
-(Press Enter if No Change): aaaa Current efgh = 4567, New efgh.
-(Press Enter if No Change): bbbb Current ijkl = 4321, New ijkl.
-(Press Enter if No Change): cccc
+Current abcd = 9123, New abcd (Press Enter if No Change): aaaa Current efgh = 4567, New efgh (Press Enter if No Change): bbbb Current ijkl = 4321, New ijkl (Press Enter if No Change): cccc

 Page: 1/1
  # Employee ID  First Name  Surname  Gender  Job Title   Salary  Form   Status  Phone No.  Date of Birth  Age  abcd  efgh  ijkl